avannus/CircuitSimDocker/README.md

 There is now an executable script wherever you ran the command above.
 Feel free to move it around to where you would like to have file access.

+The script itself should probably ask for an update when needed but #TODO

 ### Run the Script

 To run, ensure Docker is running, open a terminal to the directory where the script now resides, and run the script: